tinacms/tina.io/content/docs/features/data-fetching.md

 next: '/docs/tinacms-context'
 ---

 With Tina, your content is stored in Git along with your codebase.
-Instead of using something `fs.readfile` to access your content, Tina provides an API to query your content through GraphQL, based on your defined content models.
+Instead of using something like `fs.readfile` to access your content, Tina provides an API to query your content through GraphQL, based on your defined content models.

 ## `staticRequest`